-“OK,” he said, backing away slowly with both hands raised, feeling cornered like a wild animal.
-“What the hell is wrong with you?” he said, not caring if she heard him.
+“Okay,” he acknowledged, backing away slowly with both hands raised, feeling scolded like a rebellious child.
+“What the hell is wrong with you?” he fumed, not caring if she heard him.

 The silence in the car was thick enough to cut.
 Charletta looked straight ahead, remaining still.

 He wanted to tell her she looked fabulous but remembered the thing about compliments.
-Skipp settled for- “Were wearing matching colors today like we planned it.”
+Skipp settled for “We’re wearing matching colors today… as if we planned it.”
 No response.
 He chanced a look at her from the road briefly to witness something like an eye roll directed at him.

-Skipp had reached the end of his patience.
+Skipp reached the end of his patience.
 He was about to tell Charletta he was taking her back home, ending this nonsense when he observed her intensely reading something outside the car.
 It appeared she was reading a street name sign at the intersection he passed through.
 The eye roll thing happened when he passed by a sign before she could read the street name.
 She then laced her fingers together, then apart, and back together again.
 She continued to read signs as her body language alternated from satisfied to conflicted as he drove.
-Light Bulb Moment!
-He understood now….
-Cousin Lawrence.

-“Charletta, I forgot to tell you where we are going for our first date,” he said as calm as he could muster.
+“Charletta, I forgot to tell you where we are going for our first date,” he said calmly as he could muster.
 She remained quiet, looking directly ahead as Skipp talked.

-“I can see that,” Charletta said, irritated since she already knew their location.
-She didn’t want to hear it again.
+“I can see that,” Charletta said, irritated being told about a location she already knew.

-‘At least she’s talking,’ he thought to himself.
-Skipp drove another block.
-He decided to test her response to music.
+‘At least she’s talking,’ he thought.
+Skipp drove another block, deciding to test her response to music.